kpwags/old.kpwags.com/_posts/fitness/2016-10-07-fitness-progress-september-2016.markdown

 title:  "Fitness Progress - September 2016"
 date:   2016-10-07 17:05:00
 category: fitness
+cover: "/assets/images/posts/weights.jpg"
+indexpos: "50% 50%"
+bgposition: "50% 50%"
 ---

 I guess the one thing I could say that went well this month is that I got my lifts to my previous bests and I got a lot of runs in.

 Vacation killed my weight loss goals as I was feeling particularly lazy, but considering that, I guess it wasn't too bad.

 Here's my progress for the month of August compared with the end of July